NEWS

 • From “Recording” to “Production Infrastructure”

-We initially introduced it to archive records of the COVID-19 pandemic, but we soon realized, “Couldn’t this be used not only after an exhibition ends, but also before it begins (during installation)?” and our expectations shifted toward using it as part of our production infrastructure.
+We initially introduced it to archive records during the COVID-19 pandemic, but we soon realized, “Couldn’t this be used not only after an exhibition ends, but also before it begins (during installation)?” and our expectations shifted toward using it as part of our production infrastructure.

-An exhibition view from a modern gallery featuring a pink-and-gray color scheme.
-The text introduces three ways Scanat: “archiving,” “planning exhibition layouts,” and “creating basic drawings.”
+An exhibition view in a modern gallery featuring a pink-and-gray color scheme.Scanat The text introduces three ways to utilize this space: “archiving,” “planning exhibition layouts,” and “creating preliminary drawings.”

 ◼︎Benefits of Implementation